sillygoose/cs_esphome/README.md

 Python data collection utility for the CircuitSetup Expandable 6 Channel ESP32 Energy Meter using the ESPHome API writing sensor data and integrations to an InfluxDB2 database.

 ## What's new
+#### 0.1.9
+- used the InfluxDB task API to create InfluxDB tasks to track the differences in production and consumption by day, month, and year.
+The goal is to model my electric meter which runs forward when I pull power from the grid and runs in reverse when I push excess solar power to the grid.

 #### 0.1.8
 - Sensor timestamps are grouped by tens of seconds, makes for easier Flux queries since you will have results with the same timestamps
 - requires aioesphomeapi to be at least version 10.0.0 due to changes in the ESPHome API

 #### 0.1.7
 Help make Grafana dashboards graphs look good
 - debug.fill_data will backfill the database with 13 months of energy entries, up to the first existing entry